astronomer/docs/astro/automation-authentication.md

 - Always set an expiration date for your API tokens.
 - Always [rotate your API tokens](workspace-api-tokens.md#rotate-a-workspace-api-token) for enhanced security.

-## Install the Astro CLI in your automation tool
+## Step 2: Install the Astro CLI in your automation tool

 To manage your Astro workflows programmatically, you must install the Astro CLI in the environment which will run the workflows.
 Typically, this requires running `curl -sSL install.astronomer.io | sudo bash -s` or an equivalent installation command before your process starts.
 See [CI/CD templates](ci-cd-templates/template-overview.md) for examples of how to install the Astro CLI in different version management and workflow automation environments.

-## Add your API token or API key to your environment
+## Step 3: Add your API token or API key to your environment

 To make your API key or token accessible to the Astro CLI, you need to set specific environment variables in your automation environment.